Kristen Bell: Dax Shepard Told Ellen DeGeneres That He Helped Kristen Meet Her Celebrity Crush

 A photo posted by kristen bell (@kristenanniebell) on

 Dax elaborated on Kristen’s crush on Indian men, going even further and calling it a fetish.
-To which he said that he doesn’t feel uncomfortable with his wife’s preference because he gets mistaken for an Indian man all of the time.
+But he said that he doesn’t feel uncomfortable with his wife’s preference because he gets mistaken for an Indian man all of the time.

 As Kristen gushed about how much she admires and is attracted to Ahmed, Dax chimed in to add, “He has beautiful skin, just beautiful.”